abertschi/water-me/README.md

 ### Features and Components
 - Add plants with watering frequency, name and picture
-- Writter in Flutter
+- No remote entity, local-only application
-- (Currently) Support for Android
+- Flutter, currently support for Android
 - Camera access
 - Local Notifications
 - Workmanager with periodic task
-- Flutter Provider package for MVC separation
+- Provider package for MVC separation

 Work in progress.
 Pull requests are welcome.